api-platform/admin/README.md

 To install the source version of API Platform Admin in your project and contribute a patch, run the following command:

     # Link the source version of API Platform admin
-    $ cd ../admin
+    $ cd ..
     $ git clone git@github.com:api-platform/admin.git
+    $ cd admin
     $ yarn link
-    $ cd -
+    $ cd ../yourpoject
     $ yarn link api-platform-admin
     # Use the React version of your project to build API Platform admin
     $ cd node_modules/react
     $ yarn link
     $ cd ../../../admin
     $ yarn link react
-    $ yarn build # Run this command every time you modify the source code of the library
+    $ yarn watch # Run this command every time you modify the source code of the library

 You can now hack in the cloned repository of `api-platform-admin`.
 When you're done, be sure to run the following commands before opening your Pull Request: